 According to four-year colleges and universities, students who complete their associate's degree at HACC are more successful than students who begin with them as freshmen.
 Moreover, depending on the four-year institution, you can easily save thousands of dollars by completing your first two years at HACC, Central Pennsylvania's Community College.

 Our transfer office is here to assist you with your questions about our four-year partners, informative transfer events, and other online resources.
 We highly encouraged new students to contact transfer services during their first semester at HACC to ensure an easy transition to a four-year college or university.

-HACC works with many institutions to ensure successful student transfers.
-We have a variety of agreements with several colleges.
+HACC has worked with many institutions in establishing practical articulations and dual admission agreements to ensure successful student transfers.
+We have established agreements with numerous colleges and universities, which help determine what HACC credits align with their majors and programs, promoting a timely and efficient transfer.
 Learn more about our specific agreements here.

 Your HACC courses must meet your transfer institution's requirements.
 To plan a successful transfer, you should:

 - Select your specific transfer college as soon as possible.